Quantitative Asset and Risk Management

 After the successful completion of the course, students are able to characterize products of the asset class credit.
 They are capable of differentiating between different financial products within the asset class and identify their associated risks.
 Additionally, they are able to construct forecasting models for this asset class and utilize the results for portfolio allocation and selection.
 Furthermore, they have the ability to conduct performance and attribution analyses for this asset class.

-We thank our partners
+We thank our sponsor

 PRMIA accreditation for Quantitative Asset and Risk Management / PRM industry certificate